Welsh regional rugby: 2010s

 Disagreements between the regional teams and the WRU during the 2013–14 season led to questions as to whether the existing regions would continue to play in the Pro12 in 2014–15, with the regions threatening to join the English premiership.
 The WRU stated it would consider setting up new regional teams to play in the Pro12 and European competitions should this happen.
-This ultimately didn't happen however following the signing of a new participation agreement.
+This ultimately didn't happen, following the signing of a new participation agreement.